forthtemple/rossumo-gazebo/README.md

 # ROS Sumo Gazebo
-Gazebo simulation of Parrot Jumping Sumo with ROS wrapper for Ardrone SDK 3
+This is a gazebo simulation of Parrot Jumping Sumo including ROS wrapper for Ardrone SDK 3.
+It allows you to simulate a Jumping Sumo Drone and also run a real Sumo Drone through ROS.
+You can record movements on the real Sumo drone with ROSBAG and play them in the simultion.
+The purpose of creating the simulation is to use reinforcement learning to teach a sumo to do things like climb stairs in Gazebo and apply what is learnt to a real jumping sumo.

 Includes Gazebo simulation of a jumping Sumo.